A comprehensive guide to evergreen content

 How can evergreen content benefit your SEO?

-evergreen content illustration
+Evergreen content illustration

 Because evergreen content won’t go out of date, these web pages are more likely to be shared.
 This will, in turn, generate more backlinks to your site.
 As well as keyword rankings and high-quality content, backlinks are one of the most impactful things you can include to boost your website’s SEO and attract more organic traffic.